 Most of our printer machinery uses latex inks, which is made up of 60% water, making it a greener option than solvent-based ink.

 Whereas solvent penetrates into the media, latex sits on top and doesn’t react in the same way, which is better for recyclability.
-Latex is also completely biodegradable, and happens even sooner when exposed to sunlight.
-Given the right conditions, latex can biodegrade at about the same rate as a leaf of a tree – that is, around six months.
+Latex is also completely biodegradable, which happens even sooner when exposed to sunlight.
+Given the right conditions, latex can biodegrade at about the same rate as a leaf of a tree – around six months.

 A further benefit of latex ink over solvent is that it doesn’t emit hazardous VOCs (Volatile